thyme676/SliPi/README.md

 # SliPi
-Hardware accelerated slideshow for the Raspberry Pi using the Pi3d library.
+Python 3 hardware accelerated slideshow for the Raspberry Pi using the Pi3d library.

 SliPi was designed to provide a robust solution to running a slideshow info display off of a Raspberry Pi.
 This project uses the Pi3d library and shaders included in the pi3d demo library.